chris-short/chrisshort.net/content/post/kubernetes-illustrated-childrens-guide/index.md

 +++

 There are a lot of ways to get started with Kubernetes.
-But, I've maintained that there's two paths to [getting started with Kubernetes](/kubernetes-getting-started/): maintaining Kubernetes of consuming Kubernetes.
+But, I've long said there are two paths to [getting started with Kubernetes](/kubernetes-getting-started/): maintaining Kubernetes or consuming Kubernetes.
 They're distinctly different but, you have to understand consuming Kubernetes before maintaining Kubernetes, in my opinion.

 Either way, as surprising as it may sound, I feel like these illustrated children's guides are a good step towards understanding Kubernetes.